Demmydee/portfolio/randgen/README.md

 This little project is a random number game.

-A player guess what number the computer is going to display randomly between 1 and 10
+A player guesses what number the computer is going to display randomly between 1 and 10

 To make it more fun, players can win or lose while playing this simple game.